whiteCcinn/kafka-swoole/README.md

 # kafka-swoole

+🌈The first php-kafka client to support *multiple compression* forms

 Implement all kafka protocols, providing 'HighLevel' and 'LowLevel' client apis respectively, and utilize swoole to realize collaboration and flexibly extend consumers' client

 > If you would like to contribute code to help me speed up my progress, please contact me at email:471113744@qq.com